 I TAKE MY GELATO SERIOUSLY...WHICH IS WHY I WROTE A "TOP 5" POST ON THE BEST GELATO IN FLORENCE.

-Il Santo Bevitore: Romantic atmosphere with cooking that is less heavy and more refined.
+Il Santo Bevitore: romantic atmosphere with recipes that are less heavy and more refined.
 Reservations recommended.

 Cinque Terre - five colorful fishing villages strung together along the Mediterranean coast.
 It's popular to hike between the towns and the views are incredible.